Iwasawa Main Conjecture for Rankin-Selberg p-adic L-functions

-\subsection{Galois representations}
+\subsection{Galois Representations}

 For the holomorphic Klingen-Eisenstein series, we can also associate a reducible Galois representation with the same recipe as in subsection \ref{2.24}.
 Write $\tau'$ for the restriction of $\tau$ to $\mathbb{A}_\mathbb{Q}$ and let $\sigma_{\tau'}$ be the corresponding Galois character of $G_\mathbb{Q}$ via class field theory.
 The resulting Galois representation associated to the Klingen-Eisenstein series we defined above can be seen as follows:

-Note that $\kappa+3$ is an odd number.
-However $\pi_f$ is a unitary representation whose $L$-function is the usual $L$-function for $f$ shifted by $\frac{1}{2}$.
+Note that $\kappa+3$ is an odd number; however, $\pi_f$ is a unitary representation whose $L$-function is the usual $L$-function for $f$ shifted by $\frac{1}{2}$.
 So it makes sense to write in the above way.
 This can be obtained in the same manner as \cite[Sections 9.5, 9.6]{SU}, by studying the Hecke operators defined above.
 Indeed the Galois representation is determined by its local Euler factors at unramified places, which is already worked out in \emph{loc.cit.}.
 (See in particular, \cite[Proposition 9.14]{SU}.)